watermint/toolbox/doc/generated_ja/teamfolder-member-delete.md

-# teamfolder member add
+# teamfolder member delete

-Batch adding users/groups to team folders (Irreversible operation)
+Batch removing users/groups to team folders (Irreversible operation)

-This command will do (1) create new team folders or new sub-folders if the team folder does not exist.
-The command does not (2) change access inheritance setting of any folders, (3) create a group if that not exist.
+The command does not (1) change access inheritance setting of any folders, (2) remove a group, (3) unshare a nested folder.
+For (3), that means the nested folder stays the same setting (e.g. shared link policy for the folder).
 This command is idempotent.
 You can safely retry if any errors happen on the operation.
 The command will not report an error to keep idempotence.
-For example, the command will not report an error like, the member already have access to the folder.
+For example, the command will not report an error like, the member already lose access to the folder.

 # セキュリティ